 Child advocate volunteers sought for Guardian ad Litem program

-The Guardian ad Litem (GAL) program is currently in desperate need of volunteers to be advocates for abused, neglected or abandoned children whose cases are in the court system.
+The Guardian ad Litem (GAL) program is currently seeking volunteers to be a voice for abused, neglected or abandoned children whose cases are in the court system.

 The Guardian ad Litem (GAL) program is a State and County funded volunteer based organization that trains lay persons, to advocate for the best interests of abused and neglected children.
 It exists throughout the nation and all 67 Florida counties.